theoracle09/Weather-Station/readme.md

 ## Home Assistant Implementation

 To get the sensor data into Home Assistant you need to create an MQTT sensor within your Home Assistant configuration file.
-The best way to do this (if you haven't already) is to create a new file in your Home Assistant config folder named 'sensors.yaml'.
+The best way to do this (if you haven't already) is to create a new file in your Home Assistant config folder named 'mqtt.yaml'.
 In your configuration.yaml file add this line:

 ```
-sensor: !include sensors.yaml
+mqtt: !include mqtt.yaml
 ```

-Next, create a new file named sensors.yaml and paste the following into it to start listening on the MQTT topics that you defined in the main weatherstation.py program:
+Next, create the new file named mqtt.yaml and paste the following into it to start listening on the MQTT topics that you defined in the main weatherstation.py program:

 ```
-# Weather Station
-- platform: mqtt
+sensor:
-  name: "Weather Station"
+  - name: "Weather Station"
     state_topic: "raspberry/ws/status"
     json_attributes_topic: "raspberry/ws/sensors"
 ```

 This will create a new sensor in Home Assistant with the name "sensor.weather_station".